Start an online t-shirt business by following these 10 steps:

 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your online t-shirt business is sued.
-Consider using a registered agent service to help protect your privacy and stay compliant.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your online t-shirt business is sued.

 STEP 3: Register for taxes